 Best Carbonara in Rome

-Find it in the back streets of Trastevere at a little place called Da Enzo.
+You’ll find it in the back streets of Trastevere at a little place called Da Enzo.
 Make a reservation or be prepared to wait in line… for hours.
-No, not exaggerating.
-You’re welcome.
+No, not exaggerating, and you’re welcome.

-This recipe originally came from a professor in Turin, Italy where I studied abroad in 2005-2006.
-Try it out, let me know how it goes in the comments!
+This recipe originally came from a professor in Turin, Italy, in 2005-2006.
+Try it out; let me know how it goes in the comments!